|

 key, and then master each line in all twelve keys, working around the

 circle of fourths.
-Unfortunately, the
+Unfortunately,

 E-flat edition of this book is sold out.